-Not only do I hope my creation functions well as a trellis for my cucumbers and as a heat shield for my lettuce, but I really like the way it looks.
+Not only do I hope my creation functions well as a DIY cucumber trellis and as a heat shield for my lettuce, but I really like the way it looks.
 It's that whole Functional Aesthetics thing.

 It feels so good to get out and work in the dirt!
 See those corn looking things in the background of the photo?
 Those are our garlic.
 We are anxiously awaiting the garlic scapes which should sprout out in about a month.
 Not familiar with garlic scapes?
 Oh my…you don't know what you're missing.
 I promise I'll be back with some great garlic scape recipes soon.